gajus/eslint-plugin-jsdoc/.README/rules/require-param.md

-You may wish to manually note in your jsdoc for `extra` that this is a rest property, however, as jsdoc [does not appear](https://github.com/jsdoc/jsdoc/issues/1773) to currently support syntax or output to distinguish rest properties from other properties and in looking at the docs alone without looking at the function signature, it may appear that there is an actual property named `extra`.
+You may wish to manually note in your jsdoc for `extra` that this is a rest property, however, as jsdoc [does not appear](https://github.com/jsdoc/jsdoc/issues/1773) to currently support syntax or output to distinguish rest properties from other properties, so in looking at the docs alone without looking at the function signature, it may appear that there is an actual property named `extra`.